- Implementation: Enabling the management of planes

 CASE 2 // Displaying the orders of selected customer

 OrdNum is int = TABLE_Order.Col_OrderNum

-- Looper control: You have the ability to use planes for each repetition.
-All you have to do is create a cell for each repetition.
+- Looper control: You can use planes for each row.
+Simply create a cell for each row.
 This cell contains the planes to display.
 A "Plane" attribute is used to manage the number of the plane displayed.

 - Table control: You have the ability to use planes in a container column, by using a cell for example.

 - If the planes are managed at page level, the zoning is defined for each plane.

 - Several planes can be used in each layout area.